shenzr/fastpr/readme.md

 #### 1.3 Example Architecture

 The following table shows an example architecture used in our testbed.
-The Coordinator in FastPR is collocated with the NameNode of Hadoop 3.1.1 and the Agent in FastPR is run on the DataNode of Hadoop 3.1.1.
+The Coordinator in FastPR is collocated with the NameNode of Hadoop 3.1.1 and the Agent in FastPR is run on the DataNode.

 |   IP Address   | Roles in Hadoop | Roles in FastPR |
 | :------------: | :-------------: | :-------------: |